 How to Vary Your Character Personalities

 I usually have vague ideas about my characters, like what they look and dress like, and their wants & goals, but I don't tend to fill out those character sheets.
-I'm a pantser and that means my characters aren't fully fleshed out until I'm drafting.
+I'm a plantser and that means my characters aren't always fully fleshed out until I'm drafting.
 With my YA Contemporary book, I had my MC's personality picked out and she flipped it 180 degrees while I was drafting, and it was FANTASTIC.
 I love the changes she made.

 People You Know/Observe

 When you're writing a personal experience it's easy to use people from your life.
 When you have characters that don't remind you of people you know, pull from famous people, or from people watching at coffee shops, work, school, or the mall.
 Jot down how they come across, their dress, mannerisms, dialogue, ticks, etc. Build a character around them.
 Pinterest is a great source for finding character images and building from that picture.